 Kenmare Bay Hotel, Kerry

-“We have stayed 3 times at the self-catering lodges at the Kenmare Bay Hotel, twice in a house for 6 and one in a luxury lodge for 4.
+“We have stayed three times at the self-catering lodges at the Kenmare Bay Hotel, twice in a house for six and once in a luxury lodge for four.
 This is such a family friendly hotel.
 They have a fabulous pool, playground, and a kids room in the hotel with games and movies.
-It’s a short walk along a pedestrian-only path into Kenmare itself so you don’t need to fret about walking on the main road.
+It’s a short walk along a pedestrian-only path into Kenmare itself so you don’t need to fret about walking on the main road.”

 We Love: One lodge is dog-friendly, and the hotel is very family friendly.